Rhesus macaque: Ecology and behavior

-The Rhesus macaque is diurnal, and both arboreal and terrestrial.
-It is quadrupedal and, when on the ground, it walks digitigrade and plantigrade.
+The rhesus macaque is diurnal, and both arboreal and terrestrial.
+It is quadrupedal and, when on the ground, it walks digitigrade on its hind limbs and plantigrade on forelimbs.
 It is mostly herbivorous, feeding mainly on fruit, but also eating seeds, roots, buds, bark, and cereals.
 It is estimated to consume around 99 different plant species in 46 families.
 During the monsoon season, it gets much of its water from ripe and succulent fruit.
 Rhesus macaques living far from water sources lick dewdrops from leaves and drink rainwater accumulated in tree hollows.
 They have also been observed eating termites, grasshoppers, ants, and beetles.
+Other foods include adult and larval insects, spiders, lice, honeycombs, crabs and bird eggs.
 When food is abundant, they are distributed in patches, and forage throughout the day in their home ranges.
 They drink water when foraging, and gather around streams and rivers.
 Rhesus macaques have specialized pouch-like cheeks, allowing them to temporarily hoard their food.

-It has specialised cheek pouches where it can temporarily store food and also eats invertebrates, including adult and larval insects, spiders, lice, honeycombs, crabs and bird eggs.
 With an increase in anthropogenic land changes, the rhesus macaque has evolved alongside intense and rapid environmental disturbance associated with human agriculture and urbanization resulting in proportions of their diet to be altered.

-In psychological research, rhesus macaques have demonstrated a variety of complex cognitive abilities, including the ability to make same-different judgments, understand simple rules, and monitor their own mental states.
+In psychological research, rhesus macaques have demonstrated a variety of complex cognitive abilities, including the ability to make same–different judgments, understand simple rules, and monitor their own mental states.
 They have even been shown to demonstrate self-agency, an important type of self-awareness.
 In 2014, onlookers at a train station in Kanpur, India, documented a rhesus monkey, knocked unconscious by overhead power lines, that was revived by another rhesus that systematically administered a series of resuscitative actions.